 Everywhere else required us to buy food from street vendors, markets or 7-11.
 This was ok for fruits and vegetables, but not for much else.

-Kid-Friendly Food in Thailand – Breakfast
+3. Finding Kid-Friendly Breakfast Food in Thailand

 We prefer vacation home rentals to hotels when we travel with our kids, but when it came to breakfast in Thailand, we preferred staying at hotels due to the buffet breakfasts.
 Given the challenges we had finding western food at stores, it was a real treat to have a family-friendly hotel with a big buffet breakfast.

-When we were staying at a vacation home rental in Thailand, we could generally buy milk, (sugary) cereal and yogurt from a 7-11 (which are literally everywhere in Thailand).
+When we were staying at a vacation home rental in Thailand, we could generally buy milk, cereal and yogurt from a 7-11 (which are literally everywhere in Thailand).

-Thai Lunch for Kids
+4. Finding Thai for Lunch for Picky Eaters

 We took care of about 1/3 of our kids lunches in Thailand with food ‘borrowed’ from the breakfast buffet.
-For the rest of our lunches for the kids, were able to find kid-friendly food in Thailand on-the-go.
+For the rest of our lunches for the kids, .we were able to find kid-friendly food in Thailand on-the-go.

 The kids really enjoyed the non-spicy Thai food we found, such as grilled meat skewers from street vendors (chicken, sausage etc.), fresh tropical fruits from markets and a lot of fruit smoothies.